-Located in White River State Park in the heart of Indiana’s capital city, the Indiana State Museum is a world-class institution where Indiana residents and visitors can explore Indiana’s past, present and future through exhibits related to the state’s arts, culture and natural science.
-In May 2002, the museum moved to its new facility, which is three times the size of its previous location.
+Located in White River State Park in the heart of Indiana’s capital city, the Indiana State Museum is a world-class institution where state residents and visitors can explore Indiana’s past, present, and future through exhibits related to the state’s arts, culture and natural science.

-The new space features 72,000 square feet of exhibit space, two restaurants, a two-story gift shop and state-of-the-art preservation labs and collection storage facilities for the museum’s collection of more than 400,000 artifacts.
+The museum features 72,000 square feet of exhibit space, two restaurants, a two-story gift shop, and state-of-the-art preservation labs and collection storage facilities for the museum’s collection of more than 400,000 artifacts.

 Upon construction of the new facility, two challenges faced potential contractors.
 First, the building had to integrate and expand existing systems because it was built around an IMAX Theater.
-In order to incorporate the theater into the new building, walls were torn down, and the building was constructed around the existing seating and screen.
-Second, the 230,000 square-foot building had to balance the needs of its artifacts, employees and guests.
+To incorporate the theater into the new building, walls were torn down, and the building was constructed around the existing seating and screen.
+Second, the 230,000 square-foot building had to balance the needs of its artifacts, employees, and guests.

 To meet these needs, management sought to contract with a company that could provide accurate control over the internal environments.
 Of the four companies that bid on the HVAC control system, KMC provided the most competitive solution.
 The museum hired KMC-Indianapolis to install its Digital Control Systems and provide support throughout the building process.

 KMC-Indianapolis continues to work with the museum’s facility management staff.
 The museum’s location allows it to provide fast, on-site response.
-The museum has contracted KMC for other recent projects, including an upgrade of the museum’s graphics department for a small humidity monitoring retrofit.
-In the future, the museum may choose to integrate other features into the control program, such as lighting and emergency systems.
+The museum has contracted KMC for other projects, including an upgrade of the museum’s graphics department for a small humidity monitoring retrofit.

 Ron Tolan, facility manager of the museum, said, “KMC has enabled us to keep a tighter control over the environment.
 Because of the sensitivity of museum artifacts, it is important that we maintain a certain temperature and humidity level.
 Using the KMC program, we can monitor and maintain the exact conditions we are looking for.”